 The Seawall Campground is located south of Southwest Harbor on the less developed side of Mount Desert Island.
-Begun in 1937, the campground today has 214 woodland campsites for tents and recreational vehicles nestled around four loops, a paved entrance road with stone gates, restrooms, and a rustic check-in station.
-It also includes an amphitheater, maintenance buildings, a pumphouse, and a Ranger residence built in 1941, one of the few remaining early NPS residences at Acadia National Park.
+Begun in 1937, the campground contains some 214 woodland campsites for tents and recreational vehicles nestled around four loops, a paved entrance road with stone gates, restrooms, and a rustic check-in station.
+It also includes an amphitheater, maintenance buildings, a pumphouse, and a ranger residence built in 1941, one of the few remaining early National Park Service residences at Acadia National Park.
 Neither campground has a direct relationship to the ocean but both are within walking distance.
 They are each listed in the National Register of Historic Places.